 Access to Higher Education: Humanities and Social Sciences

 History: The history units will provide you with the skills necessary to investigate the social, economic, and political factors which shape specific historical contexts.
-The units studied include: Period Study, The Reformation in England, and The Russian Revolution.
+Units studied with this course include: Historical Sources, The British Empire and Period Study.

 Sociology: Sociology is the study of individuals and groups within Society.
-You will study social inequality, theoretical and methodological approaches within sociology.
+Units studied with this course include: Introduction to Sociological Theories and Studies in the Sociology of Inequality.
 This subject focuses upon debates and issues concerning contemporary global society.

 Why Our College?